Due to state employee furloughs, call center and staff response time may be delayed. Thank you for your understanding.

 - Peer support

-For complete details about Apple Health mental health services, download the Behavioral Health Benefits book.
+For complete details about Apple Health mental health services, download your Apple Health client booklet.

 Learn more about: